 The Bottom Line

-It is our duty to empower our patients to make decisions about their health with confidence that they are given the best available information.
 Vaccines are an essential, effective and elegant component of preventive medicine.
-Vaccination aligns with the all of the core tenets of naturopathy and anti-vaccine rhetoric is antithetical to the practice naturopathic medicine.
-We must work together to support our patient’s decisions to vaccinate, and educate those who are hesitant.
-NDs are in a unique position due to the perception that we are “outsiders” and therefore not “in the pocket of big pharma”.
-This perception sets a (false) dichotomy between “conventional” and “naturopathic”, and many patients look to us as a source of information that is free from the biases of “conventional medicine”.
-The educational pedigree of a medical provider should not influence vaccine endorsements, but the recommendation to vaccinate from an ND may carry more weight for those who preferentially select a naturopathic approach in their healthcare.
-Every additional patient protected with immunizations is a credit to the philosophy and foundations of our practice, and a benefit to the communities we serve.
+Vaccination aligns with all of the core tenets of naturopathy and anti-vaccine rhetoric is antithetical to the practice of naturopathic medicine.
+We must work together to support our patients’ decisions to vaccinate, and educate those who are hesitant.
+NDs are in a unique position due to the common perception that we are “outsiders” and therefore not “in the pocket of big pharma”.
+The perception that we are outsiders may be not be accurate.
+However, for many of our patients, the recommendation to vaccinate may carry more weight when it comes from an ND.
+Every patient protected from illness and its associated complications is a credit to the foundations of our practice, and a benefit to the communities we serve.

 - Kane, Robert L, et al. “Examining the Quality of Evidence to Support the Effectiveness of Interventions: an Analysis of Systematic Reviews.”
 BMJ Open, BMJ Publishing Group, 2016, www.ncbi.nlm.nih.gov/pmc/articles/PMC4861106/.